 - MONITORING OF THE PROJECT AND RESULTS.
 Finally, a compilation was made of all the actions carried out by each of the partner organisations, to check that everything was complete and correct, and the concrete objectives to be achieved were defined before the next transnational meeting of the project, which was already the last one.

-M3: THIRD TRANSNATIONAL MEETING IN FIGUEIRA DA FOZ, PORTUGAL
+M3: THIRD TRANSNATIONAL MEETING IN FIGUEIRA DA FOZ - PORTUGAL (June 2019)

 It was held in Portugal on June 21, 2019 and the dissemination and project managers took part in it, with two participants from each organization.
 This was the last meeting so we tried to evaluate what had been done and prepare the dissemination phase.